LoMime: Query-Efficient Membership Inference using Model Extraction in Label-Only Settings: Evaluation

 Across all datasets, we observe that increasing the query budget leads to consistent and often non-linear improvements in both model fidelity and membership inference performance.
-On the Location dataset, $S_{1\text{K}}$ achieves a fidelity of $0.474$ and an AUC of $0.590$, which rise to $0.913$ and $0.896$ at $S_{100\text{K}}$.
-This near-target-level AUC highlights that once the surrogate approximates decision boundaries well enough, further fidelity gains offer diminishing privacy returns—suggesting a ceiling effect in membership inference performance once core boundary structure is captured.
+On the Location dataset, $S_{1\text{K}}$ achieves a fidelity of $0.4969$ and an AUC of $0.5722$, which rise to $0.9081$ and $0.8582$ at $S_{100\text{K}}$.
+The ROC curves in Figure~\ref{fig:roc_location} show that $M$ is not fully extracted at $q=100\text{K}$, yet the membership inference accuracies are within $2$--$3\%$ of those obtained against $M$ directly.
+Increasing $q$ by a further $2$--$3\times$ would likely close most of the remaining gap.
+ROC curve of $S_{\text{10K}}$ is closer to its successor $S_{\text{100K}}$ than the ($S_{\text{100K}}$, $S_{\text{1M}}$) pairs of Purchase and Texas datasets.
+This can be explained with the lesser complexity of $M$ (due to smaller $n_c$, $n_j$ and $|D_M|$) trained on Location dataset.

-On the Purchase dataset, the surrogate's fidelity reaches $0.962$ and AUC reaches $0.865$ at $S_{1\text{M}}$, nearly matching the target model’s AUC of $0.873$.
-Interestingly, $S_{100\text{K}}$ already achieves $0.850$ attack accuracy and $0.865$ AUC, indicating that most of the leakage is recoverable with substantially fewer queries.
-This is likely due to the Purchase dataset’s feature redundancy and more structured label–feature relationships, which allow decision boundary recovery with lower query complexity compared to higher-dimensional or noisier datasets.
+On the Purchase dataset, the surrogate's fidelity reaches $0.9620$ and AUC reaches $0.8530$ at $S_{1\text{M}}$, nearly matching the target model’s AUC of $0.8600$.
+The ROC curves in Figure~\ref{fig:roc_purchase} highlight that $S_{\text{100K}}$ has the least similarity with $M$ among the three datasets, which is reflected as a sharp decrease in membership inference attack accuracy and AUC.
+Despite this, $S_{\text{1M}}$ and $M$ have almost identical membership inference performances, congruent to their model similarity.
+This allows an unlimited number of samples to be inferred offline and potentially enables more advanced attacks (e.g., model inversion) against $M$.
+Considering the complexity of $M$ ($n_c$, $n_j$ and $|D_M|$) trained on Purchase dataset, $q=1M$ is sufficient enough for almost full extraction.

 In contrast, the Texas dataset shows a more gradual trajectory.
-At $S_{1\text{M}}$, the surrogate achieves $0.886$ fidelity and $0.811$ AUC, still below the target’s $0.842$ AUC.
+At $S_{1\text{M}}$, the surrogate achieves $0.8966$ fidelity and $0.7996$ AUC, still below the target’s $0.8321$ AUC.
 The slower convergence suggests that high-dimensional, sparse, or less structured datasets require more extensive exploration to accurately approximate membership-sensitive regions.
-Furthermore, the ROC curves of the surrogate in Texas demonstrate a persistent gap in the low-FPR region, even at high query budgets.
-This emphasizes that decision boundary alignment in areas critical to high-precision privacy attacks is more difficult to replicate in complex feature spaces, even if the global prediction agreement (fidelity) is high.
+Furthermore, comparison between the ROC curves of $S_{\text{100K}}$ in Texas and $S_{\text{10K}}$ in Location demonstrate that similar $F_M^S$ does not necessarily translate into similar attack accuracy or AUC in membership inference.
+This emphasizes that decision boundary alignment in areas critical to high-precision privacy attacks is more difficult to replicate in complex feature spaces especially under low query budget regimes.